IVC Overview

 Services: IVC’s current services consist of two parts – transportation and home safety modifications.

-- Part 1 – “Access to Healthcare” transportation program provides rides to low-income elderly, non-wheelchair disabled and chronically ill citizens of the eight-county service area.
-IVC continues to transport more individuals to cancer treatments, dialysis treatments, physical therapy, pulmonary rehab, cataract surgery, and preventive healthcare appointments (medical, vision, hearing, dental) including bone-density scans, mammograms, medical testing procedures and COVID vaccinations, not counting the numerous pharmacy and grocery stops.
-These trips connect clients to their medical providers in Twin Falls, Boise or even Salt Lake City, when necessary.
+Part 1 – “Access to Healthcare” transportation program provides low-income, elderly, disabled and chronically ill citizens of the eight-county service area rides to cancer treatments, dialysis, medical specialists, as well as preventive healthcare appointments along with essential errands to the pharmacy and grocery store.
+These trips can also connect clients to their medical providers (including VA Clinics) in Twin Falls, Boise, Meridian, Pocatello, Idaho Falls or occasionally Salt Lake City.

 Our Team: IVC uses a “workforce” of dedicated volunteers.
 All IVC’s volunteers are criminally background checked, trained and insured.
 The volunteer “workforce” uses their own vehicles to transport clients while other volunteers provide minor home safety modifications.